rbuck/film.photographie/README.md

 ## Contributions

-Contributions are welcome.

-### Developer Dependencies

-- GNU Make
-- pre-commit
+Contributions are gladly welcomed.
+Simply fork, and push a PR containing your changes.